Environmental justice: Nicaragua

+In 2012, the Nicaraguan government approved the construction of the Grand Canal, which will be 286 km long.
+A large section of the new canal will run through Lake Nicaragua, which is an important source of fresh water for the country.
+The canal will also have a width of 83 meters, and depth of 27.5 meters, making it suitable for large-range ships.
+Related infrastructures include two ports, an airport and an oil pipeline.

+Opponents to the construction of the canal, such as the Coordinadora de la comunidad negra creole indígena de Bluefields (CCNCB), fear the impacts it will have on the biodiversity, and protected areas like Bosawás and the Bluefields wetlands.
+Opponents also fear the impacts on the Indigenous and tribal people that the canal would displace, such as the Miskito, Ulwa and Creole.
+To date, the Nicaraguan government has not made public the results of various viability studies.

+Since the approval of the construction of the canal, environmental justice and indigenous groups have presented petitions for review to national courts, as well as one to the International Human Rights Commission.
+In 2017, these groups suffered a setback, when the National Court rejected the petition to refuse the "Law of the Grand Canal".

 United States

 Definitions of environmental inequality typically emphasize either 'disparate exposure' (unequal exposure to environmental harm) or 'discriminatory intent' (often based on race).
 Disparate exposure has health and social impacts.
 Poverty and race are associated with environmental injustice.
 Poor people account for more than 20% of the human health impacts from industrial toxic air releases, compared to 12.9% of the population nationwide.
 Some studies that test statistically for effects of race and ethnicity, while controlling for income and other factors, suggest racial gaps in exposure that persist across all bands of income.

 States may also see placing toxic facilities near poor neighborhoods as preferential from a Cost Benefit Analysis (CBA) perspective.
 A CBA may favor placing a toxic facility near a city of 20,000 poor people than near a city of 5,000 wealthy people.
-Terry Bossert of Range Resources reportedly has said that it deliberately locates its operations in poor neighbourhoods instead of wealthy areas where residents have more money to challenge its practices.
+Terry Bossert of Range Resources reportedly has said that it deliberately locates its operations in poor neighborhoods instead of wealthy areas where residents have more money to challenge its practices.
 Northern California's East Bay Refinery Corridor is an example of the disparities associated with race and income and proximity to toxic facilities.

-Women

-The impacts of climate change have disproportionate effects on women and girls.
-Women tend to experience higher risks and greater burdens of climate change, because climate change is not gender neutral.
-Extreme weather events are tied to early marriage, sex trafficking, domestic violence, displacement, income loss, food insecurity, water scarcity, and health complications.
-In 2020, the Eta and Iota Hurricanes caused damage to Central American states.
-Many were displaced but it was women who were hit hardest.
-Similarly, in India, droughts have left women the most vulnerable compared to men.

-It has been argued that environmental justice issues generally tend to affect women in communities more so than they affect men.
-Women also tend to be the leaders in environmental justice activist movements.
-As such, it is growing to be a mainstream feminist issue.
-Under feminist approaches to environmental justice, environmental issues and climate change are viewed through a lens that asserts that the patriarchy, white supremacy, racism, and capitalism are contributors to the impact that climate change has on women.
-This type of analysis to environmental justice advocates strategies that address the root causes of inequality, transform power relations, and support women's rights.
+In Seattle, Washington, the Duwamish River Community Coalition (DRCC) was formed in 2001 in response to the designation of the Duwamish River as a Superfund site.
+DRCC works with local communities and both private and public organizations to address the disparate exposure to air and water pollution families of the Duwamish Valley face.
+Residents of the Duwamish Valley are a population made of primarily South and Central American immigrants of low income, indigenous peoples, and refugees.